Castroneves claims yet another crown jewel with Rolex win

 AP Auto Racing Writer

 DAYTONA BEACH, Fla.
-(AP) — What a year for Helio Castroneves, the ageless Spiderman of motorsports.
+(AP) — After 24 hours of racing in record-low Florida temperatures, ageless Helio Castroneves still had the energy to climb the fence on yet another crown jewel motorsports victory.

-Castroneves climbed the fence for the third time this calendar year Sunday after earning another crown jewel victory, this time a second consecutive win in the Rolex 24 at Daytona.
-The Brazilian closed out the race for Meyer Shank Racing, the team that helped him win a record-tying fourth Indianapolis 500 last May.
+Castroneves won a major race for the third time in a year Sunday by closing out the Rolex 24 at Daytona for Meyer Shank Racing, the team that helped him win a record-tying fourth Indianapolis 500 last May.

-Castroneves in the No. 60 Acura held off Ricky Taylor over the final hour of the twice-round-the-clock race — an ironic close because Castroneves won his first career Rolex watch 365 days ago as Taylor’s teammate in the No. 10 Acura.

-Castroneves denied Wayne Taylor Racing a fourth consecutive win at Daytona International Speedway, where he of course climbed the fence with his team in celebration.
-Now rival team owner Taylor went to victory lane to congratulate Castroneves.
+“It sounds cliché, but it’s all about belief,” Castroneves said.
+“I believe in them, they believe in me.”

+Michael Shank studied the data after Team Penske cut Castroneves loose following the 2020 season.
+He saw the 46-year-old Brazilian could still run with the young drivers taking over motorsports and hired him as the guy to help expand his program.

+“The fire’s still burning.
+One of the quotes that Rick Mears told me a long time ago, ‘If you don’t have the fire, if you stop thinking about it, then it’s time for you to stop,’” Castroneves said.
+“I can’t live without it right now.
+Yes, it will happen one day, don’t get me wrong.
+But I still want to be involved.
+I love this environment.
+It’s my confidence zone, my therapy, everything.”

+Driving the No. 60 Acura, Castroneves closed out the twice-round-the-clock race, and then Spiderman led the Shank team in his traditional climbing of the fence celebration.

 The win for Michael Shank came on the 10th anniversary of Shank’s first victory in North America’s most prestigious sports car race.
-That win in the 50th running of the Rolex with the late Justin Wilson and NASCAR driver AJ Allmendinger gave Shank’s fledgling program credibility, and Castroneves since May has helped Shank show the team is a legitimate force.
+That win in the 50th running of the Rolex with the late Justin Wilson and NASCAR driver AJ Allmendinger gave Shank’s fledgling program credibility, and Castroneves since May has helped build the team into a legitimate force.

+“We love what we have,” said co-owner Jim Meyer, who partnered with Shank in 2018 and has been a huge part of the team’s growth.

+“We still expect to win an IMSA Championship and an IndyCar championship.
+We’re just not content being the little team that can’t.
+That’s what this is about for us.”

 The 24-hour race remarkably came down to the final minutes in four of the five classes at Daytona.
 And it was a huge day for the IndyCar Series, which had five drivers claim Rolex watches.